 As before Microsoft promised a new way to manage contacts for Windows 10 Creators Update, and it never materialized.
-Now with windows 10 Fall Creators update Microsoft Introduced The My People feature which allows Windows 10 users to pin contacts to the taskbar, and access chat apps and conversations easily.
+Now with the windows 10 Fall Creators Update, Microsoft Introduced The My People feature which allows Windows 10 users to pin contacts to the taskbar, and access chat apps and conversations easily.

 This feature puts an icon on the bottom of the taskbar which opens up the People Bar with all your pinned contacts so you can access them quickly.
 You might be thinking that what’s the point?
-But it really helps a lot when you need to quickly send some file or information to any of the contacts.
+But it really helps a lot when you need to quickly send some files or information to any of the contacts.

 The biggest feature of the update is that it opens up support for virtual reality headsets with what Microsoft calls its Mixed Reality platform.
 If you’re not quite sold on virtual reality, this Windows 10 update will immerse you in mixed reality.
-“Just put the headset on your head, plug it into your PC and get started, leaving your hands free to interact with the mixed world,” Microsoft says.
+“Just put the headset on your head, plug it into your PC, and get started, leaving your hands free to interact with the mixed world,” Microsoft says.
 No need to mount cameras and sensors around the room.

 Headsets from Acer, Asus, Dell, HP, and Lenovo will all launch Windows Mixed Reality headsets alongside the Windows 10 Fall Creators Update on October 17, and some will offer bundles with the controllers included as well.
 These headsets don’t need any external tracking boxes; they’ll just plug into your PC with an HDMI and USB cable, or in Dell’s case, a single USB Type-C cable.
 In addition to software written for Microsoft’s Mixed Reality API, they will also support the SteamVR platform, so a library of suitable games should materialize soon.

-Clipboard enables users to copy and paste between connected devices and device types.
+The clipboard enables users to copy and paste between connected devices and device types.
 So, you could copy a link on your desktop PC, and open it on your mobile phone, or on other devices running Windows 10.
 For example, the SwiftKey and Word Flow keyboards are Microsoft Graph-aware, so if you’re entering text on your PC, you can simply paste it inside wherever you’re typing on the phone.
 Office apps, too, will get a smarter Clipboard panel that can even show previously copied images.

 A new tab will appear in the keyboard with a list of copied content from a Windows 10 PC.
-It’s very similar to Apple’s own Universal Clipboard that lets you copy content from a Mac and paste it into apps on an iPhone and vice versa.
+It’s very similar to Apple’s own Universal Clipboard which lets you copy content from a Mac and paste it into apps on an iPhone and vice versa.
 Apple’s Universal Clipboard is limited to its own ecosystem, but Microsoft’s cloud clipboard is designed to work across Windows, iOS, and Android.